telefonicaid/iotagent-node-lib/scripts/legacy_expression_tool.md

 ### Executing the replacement in the database

 If everithing is correct, you can execute the script passing the commit parameter to apply the changes to the database.
-You only have to provide the commit parameter to the previous command:
+You only have to provide the `--commit` parameter to the previous command:

 ```bash
 python legacy_expression_tool.py \